-What Is Vestibular Papillomatosis
+What Is Vestibular Papillomatosis?

 There are no known causes for these little lumps.
-Specialists claim that these small bumps are just a normal anatomical occurrence on some women’s vaginas.
+Specialists claim these small bumps are just an everyday anatomical occurrence in some women’s vaginas.

-Some doctors believe you are at a higher risk of developing this condition if you have the virus, but there is no good evidence for this.
+Some doctors believe you are at a higher risk of developing this condition if you have the virus, but there is no good evidence.
 However, most studies have shown that this is not true.

 Vestibular Papillomatosis Photos